phorton1/Arduino-theClock3/docs/readme.md

 ## Please Also See

 This project directly or indirectly brings together a number of other projects of mine.
-It supersedes my previous clock projects: [**theClocks 1&2**](https://github.com/phorton1/Arduino-theClock) and makes direct use of my [**MyIOT**](https://github.com/phorton1/Arduino-libraries-myIOT) ("my internet of things*) repository, which provides a generalized approach to building parameter driven ESP32 devices that include a Web UI as the basis for the software.
+It supersedes my previous clock projects, [**theClocks 1&2**](https://github.com/phorton1/Arduino-theClock), and makes direct use of my [**MyIOT**](https://github.com/phorton1/Arduino-libraries-myIOT) ("my internet of things*) repository, which provides a generalized approach to building parameter driven ESP32 devices that include a Web UI, as the basis for the software.

 Another project that also make user of the *myIOT* repository is the [**Bilge Alarm**](https://github.com/phorton1/Arduino-bilgeAlarm)